roxanaenasoaie/IntroductionToRobotics/README.md

 (b)Highscore: Initially, we have 0. –Update  it  when  the  game  is  done.
 (c)Settings:–Enter name.
 The name should be shown in highscore.

+**How to navigate**: Up and down move with joystick to move through the menu options.
+Move the joystick to the right to enter a submenu, move to the left to return.
 **What I did**

 [![Setup](https://i.postimg.cc/mrNF8bmg/hw5.jpg)](https://postimg.cc/t1JTgH0K)